openprov/ssi-consultancy/ProvPy/UsersGuide.md

 ### Create a virtual environment (optional)

-If using virtual environments, then create a virtual environment for ProvPy
+If using virtual environments, then create a virtual environment for ProvPy.
 For example:

     $ mkvirtualenv prov

 ### Select your pyenv Python version (optional)

-If using pyenv, then select the Python version into whose packages you want to install ProvPy e.g.
+If using pyenv, then select the Python version into whose packages you want to install ProvPy.
+For example:

     $ pyenv local 2.7.6